Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End with

-The ProcOfLine (stands for Procedure Name of the current line of VBA Code) is an indexed list and we must provide the index number of the Code line under process to check which procedure the code line belongs to.
-The second index value is normally one if you are inspecting a line-by-line basis.
+The ProcOfLine (stands for Procedure Name of the current line of VBA Code) is an indexed list, and we must provide the index number of the Code line under process to check which procedure the code line belongs to.
+The second index value is normally one if you are inspecting on a line-by-line basis.
 If you prefer to check two or more lines together, then change this number accordingly.

 The Procedure Steps.